adambard/learnxinyminutes-docs/raku-pod.html.markdown

 To create inline comments, use the `Z<>` code.

 ```
 Pod is awesome Z<Of course it is!>.
-And Raku Perl 6 too!
+And Raku too!
 ```

-Given that the Perl interpreter never executes embedded Pod blocks, comment blocks can also be used as an alternative form of nestable block comments in Raku Perl 6.
+Given that the Raku interpreter never executes embedded Pod blocks, comment blocks can also be used as an alternative form of nestable block comments in Raku.

 ### Links

 Creating links in Pod is quite easy and is done by enclosing them in a `L<>` code.
 The general format is `L<Label|Url>` with `Label` being optional.

 ```
-Raku Perl 6 homepage is L<https://perl6.org>.
+Raku homepage is L<https://raku.org/>.
 L<Click me!|http://link.org/>.
 ```